dec112/sensors_iot/esp32/README.md

 <br>

 ## Issues

-The current version does not save configured puck.js MAC addresses permanently, i.e. they must be reconfigured after a restart of the ESP32.
-The last selected WiFi remains saved.

 Please report bugs and suggestions for new features using the [GitHub Issue-Tracker](https://github.com/dec112/dc-iot/issues) and follow the [Contributor Guidelines](https://github.com/twbs/ratchet/blob/master/CONTRIBUTING.md).